Emergency? Call 999

 It is also essential to develop an emergency response plan with DWFRS to minimise the impact of an incident during construction, operation and decommissioning of the facility.
 This should include:

 The emergency response plan needs to be maintained and regularly reviewed, with any material changes shared with DWFRS.
+We acknowledge the requirement to maintain operational response plans for all identified BESS sites, in accordance with Section 7(2)d of the Fire and Rescue Services Act 2004.

 The BESS facilities should be designed to provide the following: